New York Community Bancorp, Inc. is the holding company for both New York

 In New York, we serve our customers through:

-- Queens County Savings Bank, which has 33 branches in Queens County, including seven branches that are located
+has 38 branches in Queens County, including five branches that are located

-Nassau and Suffolk counties through 53 branches, including 22 branches that are located in-store;
+Nassau and Suffolk counties through 44 branches, including nine branches

-- Richmond County Savings Bank, which has 22 locations on Staten Island, including five branches that are located in-store; and
+has 20 locations on Staten Island, including three branches that are

-- Roosevelt Savings Bank, which has eight branches serving customers in Brooklyn, including four branches that are located in-store.
+seven branches serving customers in Brooklyn, including two branches

-We also have two branches each in the Bronx and Westchester County that operate directly under the name
+We also have two branches in The Bronx that operate directly under the name

 In New Jersey, we serve our customers through our

 Our Ohio Savings Bank

 needs of our customers in northeastern Ohio with 28 branches; and

 Our AmTrust Bank